francescolosterzo/francescolosterzo.github.io/_posts/2022-11-21-world-cup-simulation.md

 It has been a nice exercise that I set up in a few days.
 As mentioned above I am a bit disappointed that in the end I am simply betting on the team with the highest ranking in each match, while I was expecting to get something more advanced.
 On the other hand if you want to play it safe it is reasonable to always place your bets on the best team.

 After the World Cup I will compare my predictions to the actual results and see how bad this simulation is :slightly_smiling_face:

+All the code I developed and used for this simulation is [here](https://github.com/francescolosterzo/WorldCup2022).